RocketChat/RC4Community/app/components/discourse/README.md

 2. `DiscourseTopicList` supports three variants `latest`, `top` and `unsolved`.

-3. `DiscourseTabList` could be used when user wants to show multiple variants.
+3. `DiscourseTopicListTabs` could be used when user wants to show multiple variants.
 ```
 <DiscourseProvider host={discourseHostUrl}>
 	<DiscourseTopicListTabs